benjaminkott/bootstrap_package/README.rst

 ------------

 Feel free to fork this project and create a pull request when you're happy with your changes.
+We check the source code according to the our Coding Guidelines.

-We check the source code according to the TYPO3 Coding Guidelines.
 To reformat the code automatically, you can use `php-cs-fixer` as follows:

 .. code-block::

-   php-cs-fixer fix
+   composer cgl

 Bug reporting
 -------------